 If you’ve been a guest at a Millennial wedding over the past couple of years, you’ve likely found yourself deep in a sea of burlap, aged barn boards, and antique lanterns.
 That’s why it should come as little surprise that as couples start purchasing homes, many members of this generation are embracing the familiar and incorporating rustic design within their households.
 Here are our top tips for working the rustic interior design trend.

-What Rustic Design is: This concept emphasizes earthy and unfinished components.
-Furnishings are either historical in themselves or a nod to designs of times passed.
+This concept emphasizes an earthy modern rustic color palette and unfinished components.
+Furnishings are either historical in themselves, like using repurposed wood, or a nod to designs of times passed.

-Common Misnomers: Some of us cringe at the thought of rustic design, thinking that only works in historical homes with lots of acreage.
+Some of us cringe at the thought of rustic design, thinking that it only works in historical homes with lots of acreage.
 This couldn’t be further from the truth.
 Properly executed, rustic design can work anywhere from a spacious country lodge to a metropolitan condominium.
-While it can be invigorating to scour antique stores looking for the perfect accessories, there are plenty suitable brand new options as well.
+While it can be invigorating to scour antique stores looking for the perfect accessories, there are new, modern rustic interior options as well.

 Tour a Western Wisconsin Home Built By Our Team That Embraces Rustic Design: